Eligibility:

 - Request the download and key:

-- Mac users - Some users experience problems with FORM below when using Safari browser.
+- Mac users - Some users experience problems with the form below when using the Safari browser.
 If you encounter an issue try a different browser.

 - Fill out this form to request an Activation Key